 These soldiers act quickly and raising the funds for this venture is no exception.
 The 11-person committee organized a fundraiser with several options to contribute, and it all kicked off in May 2018.
 Right off the bat, the VFW has raised $250,000 in charitable donations from individuals and companies.
 Milbourn is working a campaign to send 650 packets to target donors they’ve already identified as likely donors and some who are not.
 He anticipates identifying and reaching out to another 250 potential donors.

 Some donors prefer to leave a dedication on the property, and the committee offers that option too.
 The new building plans call for several walkways leading up to the flagpole at the new building.
-They may consider using Commercial Grade Titan Telescoping Flagpoles for the flagpole installation.
+They may consider using Commercial Grade Titan Telescoping Flagpoles for the installation of flag poles.
 The VFW hopes to line those pathways with bricks inscribed with dedications.
 You can purchase a four-inch brick for $100, or an 8-inch brick for $175, and have it inscribed with your dedication, like a family or company name, in honor of someone currently serving in the military or even in memoriam of a loved one.

 For good measure, the fundraising committee is doing a letter campaign offering the opportunity to make a donation to have a room or space dedicated in your name.
 Since every little bit helps, the VFW has an oversized coin jar in their lounge for donations.
 The committee is also applying for grants to secure even more funds.